tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 Remember, anything that is committed in Git can almost always be recovered.
 Even commits that were on branches that were deleted or commits that were overwritten with an --amend commit can be recovered (see Data Recovery for data recovery).
 However, anything you lose that was never committed is likely never to be seen again.

 `git commit --amend` re-do the latest commit. **NOTE:** Only amend commits that are still local and have not been pushed somewhere.

+`git push -f` force push; used after `commit -amend` to overwrite the old commit on the remote repo

 - You can change commit message, add & change staged files
 - You end up with a single commit — the second commit replaces the results of the first.